 Treasurer: David Coorey

-Members: Helen Mell, Janet Reed, Anetta Rybak, Bettina Stewart, Anneke Vandertol
+Members: Louise Edwards, George Lenyk, Helen Mell, Janet Reed, Anneke Vandertol

 All Board members, both in Australia and Nepal, are volunteers.
 They are not remunerated for their time.
 The Board operations are managed in accordance with its legal obligations, operating in an open and transparent way.
-Currently less than 2% of the operating costs are used to manage SPHMN.
-This ensures that the majority of funds raised is for the purpose of improving health services to the community.
+Currently, less than 2% of the operating costs are used to manage SPHMN.
+This ensures that the majority of funds raised are for the purpose of improving health services in the community.